dcdc-io/taiko-screencheck/README.md

    Yes.
 Call `screencheckSetup()` without providing options and taiko-screencheck will return the current configuration.

+6. When I call `openBrowser` the viewport size is 1440 x 900.
+Why is this happening?

+   taiko-screencheck overrides the built in `openBrowser()` command by adding a call to `setViewPort()` that matches the headless mode viewport.
+This feature mitigates the need to rewrite test scripts written in headed mode that later run in headless mode.
+If you don't want this behaviour, you can add a second boolean parameter to `openBrowser(options, true)` to force use of the original `openBrowser` command which will have a viewport "appropriate" for your desktop display.

 ## Contributing

 Clone the git repository and use the `_test_harness` subdirectory to test the plugin in the taiko environment.
 The repository includes a Visual Studio Code configuration for debugging in a taiko context.